The NTU Partitioned Matching Game for International Kidney Exchange Programs: Introduction

 \paragraph{Structure of the paper} The rest of this section describes related work and introduces the necessary definitions and notation.
 In subsequent sections, we study the computational complexity of membership and non-emptiness of the weak and strong cores, under various assumptions on the players.

 In Section \ref{sec:size2}, we show how membership in the weak and strong cores in the NTU matching game with couples can be characterized using alternating paths.
-We then prove that the weak core is always non-empty in this case.
-The strong core can be empty, but we are able to give a structural characterization and a polynomial-time algorithm for finding a strong core solution if it exists.
+We then prove that the weak core is always non-empty in this case; however, optimizing on the weak core is NP-hard.
+The strong core can be empty, but we are able to give a structural characterization and a polynomial-time algorithm for finding a minimum cost strong core solution if it exists.

 In Section \ref{sec:constno}, we show that all problems studied are polynomial-time solvable if the number of players is constant, even if the sizes of the partition classes can be arbitrarily large.
-Section \ref{sec:hard} presents hardess results for the case where the partition classes have bounded size.
+Section \ref{sec:hard} presents hardness results for the case where the partition classes have bounded size.
 We show that all problems are hard for some small constant bound, and for most problems we can prove coNP-hardness even for partition classes of size at most 3.